isaaclyman/novel-word-count-obsidian/README.md

 - "12 notes" => "12n"
 - "Created 1/22/2022" => "1/22/2022/c"
 - "Updated 1/22/2022" => "1/22/2022/u"
+- "13.39 KB" => "13.39kb"

 **Alignment.** Choose where data is displayed relative to file/folder names: Inline, Right-aligned, or Below.
 All alignments work well with vanilla Obsidian, but Inline has the greatest compatibility with custom themes and plugins.

+**Show same data on folders.** By default, the same data types are shown on notes and folders.
+You can toggle this setting off to choose different data types to show on folders only.

 **Word count method.** Choose whether to count words using a space-delimited strategy (for English and other European languages) or by Han, Kana, and Hangul characters (for Chinese, Japanese, and Korean).
 The Auto-detect setting will count each file both ways, then return the larger result.

 **Page count method.** Choose whether pages are counted by number of words (default: 300) or number of characters (default: 1500).
 You can change the number of words/characters used.

+**Words per page/Characters per page.** Sets the number of words or characters per page, depending on the selected _Page count method._

 **Reanalyze all documents.** Triggers a recount of all documents in the vault.
 Useful if you've made changes outside of Obsidian.
 (A hotkey binding is available for this command.)